 In the winter of 2014, alumni of the corps, which by now numbered nearly 2,000, discussed through social media the idea of starting an alumni performance ensemble as a project of the Bluecoats.
 Within 10 weeks the project moved from idea, to rehearsal, to its first performance at the Bluecoat’s home show in Akron under the name Rhythm IN BLUE.
 The goal of the unit is to provide performance opportunities for Bluecoats alumni, and to become an entertainment wing of the corps for local events that conflict with the Bluecoats competitive schedule and limited performance season.
 The unit’s debut in June of 2014 saw over 50 alumni bring back to life iconic tunes from the corps’ past repertoire and has performed each summer since.

 In 2016 the Bluecoats ushered in an era of change to the drum corps activity, shedding the militaristic sense of a uniform.
 The corps hit the field in all-white with a more theatrical costumed look and the very next year most of the top 12 corps followed suit in their uniform appearance.
 The corps grabbed the audience with a program that felt both old and new at the same time, with music that was unknown to the activity yet felt quite familiar.
 The use of large props, that doubled as ramps members performed on top of and slide down from, the titled show of “Down Side Up” upended the activity and when the dust settled at DCI Finals, the Bluecoats had won their first DCI championship.
-It was 44 years in the making.

 Today the Bluecoats boast more appearances in Drum Corps International’s elite Finals than all but six other corps in the history of the activity, one of only two corps to have finished in every top 12 placement.
 They also attract some of the marching activity’s best designers and instructors and enjoy promotional relationships with many of the marching music industry’s top instrument and accessory suppliers.
 Audition camps for the corps spread from the original downtown Boys Club in the 1970s, to the “new” Boys Club and adjoining Souers School in the ‘80s and ‘90s, to regional auditions around the nation in the 2000s.
 Just like a premier college athletic program attracts national talent to its campus, the Bluecoats now attract the highest national – and international – talent to Canton.